-Ever wondered why your Revit models feel off, no matter how hard you try?
-Misaligned walls, stubborn grids, and endless tweaking can drain your time and patience.
+Ever wondered why your Revit models feel just a little off, no matter how carefully you place things?
+Misaligned walls, stubborn grids, and endless nudging can drain your time and patience.

-The settings window contain check boxes to turn snaps on and off.
+The settings window contains check boxes to turn snaps on and off.
 You can also change default angles and dimension increments.

 To change settings of snaps: